Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A closing and contact information

-Here’s an example of a resume letter:
+Here is an example of a resume letter:

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and knowledgeable [Your field] I think I’d make a perfect fit to be considered for this job.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced person in your field, I believe I would make a perfect fit for this job.

 Sincerely,